sudopower/readopoly/README.md

 # Readopoly 📚

-This game is designed to facilitate comprehension skills like prediction, scanning, skimming & vocabulary.
+This game is designed to facilitate comprehension skills like prediction, scanning, skimming & denotation.
 They have to read passages and find hints which may/may not be leading to the answer.
 This was a part of PhD Thesis by Dr. Malvika Sharma from Pillai College of Engineering, Panvel